Emotion Cognizance Improves Health Fake News Identification: Introduction

 \subsection{Our Contribution}

-In this paper, we consider the utility of the affective character of article content for the task of health fake news identification, a novel direction of inquiry though related to the backdrop of fake news identification approaches that target exploiting satire and stance \cite{rubin2016fake,chopra2017towards}.
-We posit that fake and legitimate health news articles espouse different emotional characters that may be effectively utilized to improve fake news identification.
-We develop a simple method to amplify emotion information within documents by leveraging emotion lexicons, and empirically illustrate that such amplification helps significantly in improving the accuracy of health fake news identification within both supervised and unsupervised settings.
-Our emotion-enrichment method is intentionally of simple design in order to illustrate the generality of the point that emotion cognizance improves health fake news detection.
+In this paper, we consider the utility of the affective character of article content for health fake news detection, a novel direction of inquiry though related to the backdrop of fake news detection approaches that target exploiting satire and stance \cite{rubin2016fake,chopra2017towards}.
+We posit that \textit{fake and legitimate health news articles espouse different kinds of affective character that may be effectively utilized to improve fake news detection}.
+We develop a method to enrich emotion information within documents by leveraging emotion lexicons, which we informally refer as `emotion amplification'.
+Our emotion-enrichment method is intentionally of simple design in order to empirically illustrate the generality of the point that emotion cognizance improves health fake news detection within both supervised and unsupervised settings.

 While the influence of emotions on persuasion has been discussed in recent studies \cite{vosoughi2018spread,majeed2017want}, our work provides the first focused data-driven analysis and quantification of the relationship between emotions and health fake news.
 Through illustrating that there are significant differences in the emotional character of fake and legitimate news in the health domain in that exaggerating the emotional content aids techniques that would differentiate them, our work sets the stage for further inquiry into identifying the nature of the differences in the emotional content.

-The objective of our study is motivated by the need to illustrate the generality of the point that emotion cognizance improves fake news detection (as indicated or informally observed in various studies e.g., \cite{vosoughi2018spread,majeed2017want}).
-Accordingly, we devise a methodology to leverage external emotion lexicons to derive emotion-enriched textual documents.
-Our empirical study in using these emotion-enriched documents for supervised and unsupervised fake news identification tasks establish that emotion cognizance improves the accuracy of fake news identification.
+In short, we devise a methodology to leverage external emotion lexicons to derive emotion-enriched textual documents.
+Our empirical evaluation depicted in Figure~\ref{fig:arch} using these emotion-enriched documents for supervised and unsupervised fake news identification tasks establish that emotion cognizance improves the accuracy of fake news identification.
 This study is orthogonal but complementary to efforts that rely heavily on non-content features (e.g., \cite{wu2018tracing}).